Deltares-research/netcdf_to_gltf_converter/README.md

   - `color`: An array representing the color of the rendered variable in the glTF model.
 The color values should be in the range of 0.0 to 1.0 for each channel (red, green, blue, alpha).

+  - `metallic_factor`: A floating-point value between 0.0 and 1.0 defining the degree of metallicity or non-metallicity of the mesh material.
+A value of 0.0 represents a non-metallic surface, while a value of 1.0 indicates a fully metallic surface.

+  - `roughness_factor`: A floating-point value between 0.0 and 1.0 defining the smoothness or roughness of the mesh material.
+A roughness value of 0.0 represents a perfectly smooth surface with sharp reflections, while a value of 1.0 indicates a completely rough surface with scattered reflections.

   - `use_threshold`: A boolean value indicating whether to apply a threshold to the variable data.
 When set to `true`, the converter will add a threshold mesh to on the specified threshold height to distinguish between variable values above and below this height.
 When a scaling factor is applied to the conversion, this height will also be multiplied by this factor.

   - `threshold_height` (optional): The threshold height value used to distinguish between variable values above and below this value.
 This option is only required when `use_threshold` is `true`.